bookieio/Bookie/docs/api.rst

 Usage
 ''''''
-*GET* `/api/v1/admin/bmarks/popular`
+*GET* `/api/v1/bmarks/popular`

-Return a list of the most clicked on bookmarks for the user.
+Return a list of the most clicked on bookmarks.

-:query param: api_key *required* - the api key for your account to make the call with
+:query param: api_key *optional* - the api key for your account to make the call with
 :query param: count - the number in the result you wish to return
 :query param: page - the page number to get results for based off of the count specified
 :query param: with_content - do you wish the readable content of the urls if available